 01

 Start with this video's job: Christian Lempa shows how he uses Pi — a minimal open-source terminal AI agent with no MCP setup, sub-agents, or permission pop-ups — for home-lab DevOps work: provider login and model selection, driving Docker and SSH operations through a well-written agents.md, managing GitLab repos as Terraform/OpenTofu code, and session tools like resume, tree, fork, and compact.
-Treat "Brief" as the outcome you are trying to make visible, not a topic label.
+Treat "Inspect context" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:42, where the video says: “infrastructure, container orchestration, any of my home lab stack.
 And it is absolutely amazing.
 The cool thing about pie is that while most other tools and agents built by these huge platforms like Cloud Code or OpenAI's Codex,...”

 02